AusClimateService/bias-correction-data-release/extended_documentation.md

 ## Citing the data

-To cite the regridded CORDEX-CMIP6 data:
+To cite the regridded CORDEX-CMIP6 use: https://doi.org/10.25914/yrcz-m051
-- Irving D (2025).
-CORDEX-CMIP6-based regridded data for Australia.
-National Computational Infrastructure. https://doi.org/10.25914/yrcz-m051

-To cite the bias corrected CORDEX-CMIP6 data:
+To cite the bias corrected CORDEX-CMIP6 data: https://doi.org/10.25914/z2jm-nr63
-- Gammon A & Peter J (2025).
-CORDEX-CMIP6-based calibrated data for Australia.
-National Computational Infrastructure. https://doi.org/10.25914/z2jm-nr63

-To cite the entire dataset (i.e. the regridded and bias corrected data):
+To cite the entire dataset (i.e. the regridded and bias corrected data) use: https://doi.org/10.25914/xeca-pw53
-- Gammon A, Irving D & Peter J (2025).
-CORDEX-CMIP6-based regridded and calibrated data for Australia.
-National Computational Infrastructure. https://doi.org/10.25914/xeca-pw53

 ## Licensing, terms and conditions